Food Safety GMP Manual

 What are Food Plant GMPs?

-The federal government uses the term "cGMP" (current good manufacturing practices)" which indicates that the current GMP are kept up to date.
-"GMP" and "cGMP" are used interchangeably and have the same meaning.
+The federal government uses the term "cGMP" (current good manufacturing practice)" which indicates that the current GMP is kept up to date.
+"GMP" and "cGMP" is used interchangeably and has the same meaning.

 What is the Food Safety Modernization Act (FSMA)?